 Long-Term Care insurance can help retirees avoid dependence on relatives.
 Often family members become caregivers in the absence of any advance plan.
 This creates a tremendous burden on them and their families.
-Once the family is no longer able to provide care the cost of long-term care, either at home or in a facility, is expensive and creates a huge impact on the lifestyle of the other spouse.
+Once the family is no longer able to provide care, the cost of long-term care, either at home or in a facility, is expensive and creates a massive impact on the lifestyle of the other spouse.

 "Long-Term Care insurance can address one of the biggest worries retirees have: being able to manage a long-term illness or disability without becoming dependent on their children," said Kimberly Foss, founder of Empyrion Wealth Management.

 Several affordable options will fit your budget.
-There are health requirements and each company has different underwriting standards.
-A specialist in long-term care planning can design an appropriate plan and shop to obtain the best coverage at the best value depending on your age and health.
+There are health requirements you must meet to qualify to obtain a policy.
+Each insurance company has different underwriting standards.
+A specialist in long-term care planning can design an appropriate plan and shop from the top companies to find you the best coverage at the best value depending on your age and health.

-LTC insurance will pay for care at home, adult daycare, assisted living memory care and nursing home care.
+LTC insurance will pay for care at home, adult day care, assisted living memory care, and nursing home care.
 Tax benefits are available for some people as well.
-In most states partnership plans are available which provide additional dollar-for-dollar asset protection.
+In most states, partnership plans are available, which provide additional dollar-for-dollar asset protection.

 See if your state offers partnership policies and any state tax incentives that could be available for you by clicking here.